Diary entries

 Rachmaninoff's role: Concerto Soloist

-Notes: Satina was unsure exactly regarding the conductor's name.
+Notes: Satina was unsure about the conductor's name.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 September 18 1918